0chain/blobber/README.md

 If you are facing `insufficient balance to pay fee` errors when starting blobbers, you can turn  off fees in [0chain.yaml.server_chain.smart_contract.miner](https://github.com/0chain/0chain/blob/3c38dfd0920675d86876a5b8895272cb66ded9ad/docker.local/config/0chain.yaml#LL96C3-L96C16) by adjusting true to false.

+## Creating Allocation on Blobbers

- 11. Now you can create allocations on blobber and store files.
+1. Now you can create allocations on blobber and store files.
 For creating allocations you need tokens into your wallet, follow the guide below to get tokens into wallet using zwalletcli:

 - [Get Tokens](https://github.com/0chain/zwalletcli#getting-tokens-with-faucet-smart-contract---faucet)

- 12. Then create new allocation using the command below:
+ 2. Then open zbox in another terminal tab and create new allocation using the command below:

 ```
 ./zbox newallocation --lock 0.5
 ```
+Now, you have the capability to store files in allocated space and execute a variety of operations using zboxcli.
+For a comprehensive list of commands and their respective functionalities, please refer to the documentation [here](https://github.com/0chain/zboxcli/tree/hm90121-patch-1-1#commands-table).

 Note: If unable to create new allocations as shown below.

 ```
 ./zbox newallocation --lock 0.5
 Error creating allocation: transaction_not_found: Transaction was not found on any of the sharders
 ```

-To fix this issue you must lock some tokens on the blobber.Get the local blobber id using the `./zbox ls-blobbers` and use the following command
+To fix this issue you must lock some tokens on the blobber stake pool.
+Get the blobber id using the `./zbox ls-blobbers` and use the command below to lock tokens into stake pool.

 ```
 ./zbox sp-lock --blobber_id $BLOBBER_ID --tokens 1
 ```
+Note: At least have 1 ZCN token balance in your wallet before locking tokens into stake pool.To know how to get tokens check [Get Tokens](https://github.com/0chain/zwalletcli#getting-tokens-with-faucet-smart-contract---faucet).

+Still facing any issues refer to troubleshooting section [here](#troubleshooting).

 ## Troubleshooting